ropensci/butterfly/README.md

 Read more about how `butterfly` is [used in an operational data pipeline](https://thomaszwagerman.github.io/butterfly/articles/butterfly_in_pipeline.html) to verify a continually updated **and** published dataset.

+## Contributing

+### Without write access

+Corrections, suggestions and general improvements are welcome as issues.

+You can also suggest changes by forking this repository, and opening a pull request.
+Please target your pull requests to the main branch.

+### With write access

+You can push directly to main for small fixes.
+Please use PRs to main for discussing larger updates.